Potential Documentary Film

 Admission to the Nuremberg Moot Court is competitive.
 A selection committee carefully reviews all applications.
 The committee strives to select the most motivated teams based on the motivation letter and equitable geographic representation.

-Selected teams will receive an email, via their team coordinator, on the day stated on the timetable.
+For the 2026 competition, selected teams will receive an email, via their team coordinator, on 2 February 2026.

 Please check your spam box.
 If your team coordinator did not receive any confirmation email, it is possible that your application was not received by the organisers.
 Please contact us directly via registration@~@nuremberg-moot-court.de.